alfawzaan/Computer-Pointer-Controller/README.md

 # Computer Pointer Controller

-*TODO:* Write a short introduction to your project This project uses gaze detection model to control the mouse pointer of your computer.
+This project uses gaze detection model to control the mouse pointer of your computer.
 The inference is done using the Intel openVINO toolkits.

 ## Project Set Up and Installation
-*TODO:* Explain the setup procedures to run your project.
-For instance, this can include your project directory structure, the models you need to download and where to place them etc. Also include details about how to install the dependencies your project requires.

 1. Install the intel openVINO toolkit using this link as a guide